View weight loss medications

 Published 04/07/2024

-GLP-1 agonists (short for glucagon-like peptide-1 receptor agonists) have been in the spotlight lately as more people add them to their weight loss toolbelt — and for good reason, as these drugs are very effective.
+GLP-1s (short for glucagon-like peptide-1 receptor agonists) have been in the spotlight lately as more people add them to their weight loss toolbelt — and for good reason.
+These drugs are very effective at treating obesity and overweight.

 What are GLP-1 medications, how effective are they, and what are the side effects to look out for?
 We’ll answer all your GLP-1 questions ahead.

-GLP-1 drugs were initially developed to help people with type 2 diabetes manage their blood sugar.
-Weight loss was a surprising side effect, so they’re now also used to help those with excess weight or obesity lose weight.
+GLP-1 receptor agonists are a class of medication initially developed to help people with type 2 diabetes manage their blood sugar levels.
+Weight loss appeared as a surprising side effect, so the drugs are now also used to help people with excess weight or obesity lose weight.

-GLP-1s are only available on prescription.
-Most come as an injection you give yourself either once a day or once a week, but you can also get oral GLP-1s in tablet form.
+GLP-1s are only available with a prescription.
+Most come as an injection you give yourself either once a week or once a day, but you can also get oral GLP-1s in tablet form.

-In most cases, GLP-1 drugs are prescribed alongside lifestyle changes, like a healthy diet and physical activity, to help patients lose weight and manage their weight long-term.
+In most cases, GLP-1 drugs are prescribed alongside lifestyle changes — like a healthy diet and physical activity — to help people lose weight and manage their weight and blood sugar long-term.

-When you eat, you digest carbs into glucose (blood sugar), which circulates in your bloodstream.
-Insulin is needed to move this blood glucose into your tissues, where it can be used for energy.
+When you eat carbohydrates, they’re digested into blood sugar (glucose), which circulates in your bloodstream.
+Insulin is needed to move this blood sugar into your tissues, where it can be used for energy.

-Furthermore, these weight loss medications slow down how quickly your stomach empties its contents.
-This helps minimize spikes in blood sugar and slows nutrient absorption.
+These medications also slow down how quickly your stomach empties its contents.
+This helps minimize spikes in blood sugar and makes you feel fuller for longer.

 GLP-1s also act on parts of the brain that control appetite and cravings.
-So, in addition to all these blood sugar-reducing properties, GLP-1 agonists can:
+So, beyond all these blood sugar-reducing properties, GLP-1 agonists can:

 • Curb food cravings

-As well as better blood sugar control and reduced body weight, GLP-1s have other health benefits.
-They can help:
+Besides blood sugar control and reduced body weight, GLP-1s have other health benefits.
+Some GLP-1s can help:

 • Lower blood pressure